Minnesota United FC (2010–2016): Broadcasting

 In 2013, as with all the teams in the NASL, United hosted webcasts of all its matches on NASL Live.
 Chris Lidholm handled the play by play along with Eric Nordquist as the sideline reporter.
 At the end of the 2013 season, two home games were broadcast live, one on Fox Sports North, the other on Channel 45.

 For the 2014 season, all home games were broadcast on KSTC-TV Channel 45.

 For the 2015 season, all home and away matches were broadcast on KSTC-45 as well as streamed online through ESPN3.
 U.S. Soccer Hall of Famer Alan Willey provided commentary and analysis during the broadcast of the matches.

 In 2016, all matches were broadcast on WFTC Channel 29.
 Lidholm, Willey, and Nordquist continued as the broadcast team.

+In 2018 Minnesota United and FOX Sports North announced a multi-year programming agreement to broadcast MNUFC matches on FOX Sports North.

 Reserve squad

 In November 2013, the club became the second NASL team to announce that it would field a reserve squad in the National Premier Soccer League (Atlanta Silverbacks were the first).
 Minnesota United FC Reserves began play in the NPSL in 2014 at the Bielenberg Sports Complex and were coached by Donny Mark.

 In their inaugural season, the Minnesota United FC Reserves lost to Lansing United in the first round of playoffs after a 6–2–2 regular season.

 The Minnesota United FC Reserves moved to the Premier League of America to begin the 2016 season.